 Due to the popularity of air and bus travel today much of the passenger service on the railroads has been discontinued and many of the old railroad stations have been torn down.
 The Fairport station was dismantled in 1962.
 Since the railroad companies must pay taxes to each town and village through which they pass, and since they have lost much passenger and freight business, many railroads find themselves today operating at a loss.

 Long freight trains with heavy equipment on flatcars, trucks carried piggyback style, and with perishable goods in refrigerated cars still pass through Fairport frequently.
-The caboose, always the last car on the train, serves as the crew's living room, dining room, and kitchen.
-(In 1990 the caboose was eliminated by railroad companies as a cost-cutting measure.
-Editor).
+The caboose, always the last car on the train, serves as the crew's living room, dining room and kitchen..

 From 1906 to 27 June 1931, the public trolley car, which received power from an overhead electric cable, was a familiar sight through Perinton.
 The Rochester, Syracuse and Eastern (R.S.& E.) ran parallel to the canal and furnished public transportation from Syracuse to Rochester.
 The trolleys, first painted dark green (later changed to orange), were of two types: the limiteds (top speed 70 miles per hour), which stopped only at the larger towns and cities; and the locals, which serviced the rural areas by stopping at many designated shelters.
 Ninety-nine such stops were made between Syracuse and Rochester.